Pippenpethalopsocopolis/waster-gas-meter/README.md

 "measure_type": "WATER" or "GAS"
 }

-An sucesfull request will return a response like this, {
+An succesfull request will return a response like this, {
 “image_url”: string,
 “measure_value”:integer,